SapraRam/simple_blog_html_example/html-css/README.md

-Example html and css pages for simple blog
+Example of html and css pages for simple blog